simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 This section describes the mechanism for injecting plugin beans into core application code.
 This is only relevant to plugins which implement some Kotlin interface defined by the core application (as described in the [overview section](#overview)).
 Spring enables us to inject each plugin and invoke its interface conditionally, depending on whether an implementation of that interface is present (i.e. a Bean) in the Spring application context.

-Spring automatically injects Beans, including those supplied by the plugin configuration, into the parameters of configuration methods and component constructors.
+Spring automatically injects Beans, including those supplied by the plugin configuration, into the parameters of `@Bean` annotated methods and component constructors.
 By default, if an expected bean is not present, Spring raises an error and the application does not start.
 This may be desirable in some cases where a plugin implements essential functionality such as a database integration.